Music of Cowboy Bebop: "Tank!"

 "Tank!" is the series' opening song.
 The song, written by Yoko Kanno and performed by Seatbelts, has an extensive alto saxophone solo played by Masato Honda, as well as a fill part at the end.
 The song is a big band jazz piece in a Latin-infused hard bop style with a rhythm section that combines a double bass and bongo drums.

 "Tank!" is primarily an instrumental piece, though it does feature some spoken male vocals (provided by long-time collaborator with Kanno, Tim Jensen) in the introductory portion of the song, thematically jazz in style.
 The vocal portion provides a lead-in to the instrumental portion, and its final lyrics, "I think it's time we blow this scene.
-Get everybody and the stuff together.
+Get everybody and their stuff together.
 Okay, three, two, one let's jam", signal the beginning bursts of the majority, purely instrumental end of the song.

 It has been featured on the soundtracks to the series and was used on the preview for TV series My Own Worst Enemy.
 Figure skater Kevin Reynolds performed his short program for the 2016 Canadian National Figure Skating Championships to "Tank!", and did it dressed as Spike Spiegel.

 "The Real Folk Blues"

 "The Real Folk Blues" is the first ending theme for Cowboy Bebop.
 The song was performed by Seatbelts, featuring vocals by Mai Yamane.
-The song was composed and arranged by Yoko Kanno, with lyrics by Yūho Iwasato.
+The song was composed and arranged by Yoko Kanno, with lyrics by Yuho Iwasato.
 The track appears on the series-related album Cowboy Bebop Vitaminless (カウボーイビバップ ビタミンレス, Kaubōi Bibappu Bitaminresu).
 The song is one of few songs in the series to be sung in Japanese.

 The song is not used for the end credits in "Jupiter Jazz, Pt.
 II" (the song used for the end credits in "Jupiter Jazz, Pt.
 II" is "Space Lion") and the finale, "The Real Folk Blues".
 However, an alternate version of the song entitled "See You Space Cowboy..." plays during the final episode as the prelude to the climax.
 It appears on the Cowboy Bebop Blue album as a bonus track.